HaozheSong/NetShare/NetShare/examples/README.md

 ```
 # Getting Started
 ## Prepare Data
-NetShare supports the following file formats,
+NetShare supports the following file formats:
 * *.csv
 * *.pcap
 * *.log
 ## Install (optional)
 If you're using Zeek's file, refer to this [link](https://github.com/netsharecmu/NetShare_Summer2023_Internship/blob/main/NetShare/examples/modbus/Modbus_NetShare.ipynb) for additional install requirements.
 ## Prepare Configuration File
 Create a configuration file in `JSON` format.
-Follow the steps below, using syslogs configuration file for reference.
+Follow the steps below, take the syslogs configuration file for reference.
 #### Step1.
 Config *processors*
 Config `"processors"` when need specific preprocessors and the postprocessor for raw data, leave it empty if not.